Xenorio/ScamAway-Docs/docs/Endpoints/all.md

 # GET /all
 Get a list of all domains in the local blocklist

-!!! warning "This does not include external lists (phish.sinking.yachts)
+!!! warning "This does not include external lists (phish.sinking.yachts)"

 ## Response